timothyfraser/sigma/docs/01_skill_fmea.md

 ### Block Diagram {-}

-Below, we've visualized what the process of shipping out ice cream looks like once it has been made, using `mermaid`.
+Below, we've visualized what the process of shipping out ice cream looks like once it has been made.
 This involves the following several steps:

 - Worker 1 puts ice cream in Freezer